MatthewReid854/reliability/docs/Kaplan-Meier estimate of reliability.rst

 The Kaplan-Meier estimator is very similar in result (but quite different in method) to the `Nelson-Aalen estimator <https://reliability.readthedocs.io/en/latest/Nelson-Aalen%20estimate%20of%20reliability.html>`_.
 While neither has been proven to be more accurate than the other, the Kaplan-Meier estimator is generally more popular as a non-parametric means of estimating the SF.
 Confidence intervals are provided using the Greenwood method with Normal approximation.

-The Kaplan-Meier estimator can only be used with failure and right censored data.
-Left censored data is not supported.
-If you require support for left censored data, use the Turnbull Empirical Distribution Function (by B.W.
-Turnbull) which is available in R and Minitab.
-The Kaplan-Meier estimator can be accessed from ``reliability.Nonparametric.KaplanMeier``.
+The Kaplan-Meier estimator can be used with both complete and right censored data.
+This function can be accessed from ``reliability.Nonparametric.KaplanMeier``.

 Inputs: